Rust-Bytes/weekly-challenges/src/challenges/challenge-05.md

 # Challenge 5

-### Spot the Bug
-The Curious Case of the allocation.
+### Spot the Bug: The Curious Case of the allocation.

 Identify why the code fails to compile and suggest a way to fix it.